GeoffCox/sterling-svelte/src/routes/(app)/components/select/+page.md

 # Select

-A single item that can be selected from a dropdown list of items.
+A value that can be selected from a dropdown list of values.

-> The HTML `select` element does not support adequate custom styling.
-Select provides a custom solution.

 ## Props